MICA-MNI/BrainSpace/docs/pages/matlab_doc/examples/tutorial_3_null_models.rst

 =================================================

-In this tutorial we assess the significance of correlations between the first canonical gradient and data from other modalities (cortical thickness and T1w/T2w image intensity).
+In this tutorial we assess the significance of correlations between the first canonical gradient and data from other modalities (curvature, cortical thickness and T1w/T2w image intensity).
 A normal test of the significance of the correlation cannot be used, because the spatial auto-correlation in MRI data may bias the test statistic.
-In this tutorial we will show two approaches for null hypothesis
-testing: spin permutations and Moran spectral randomization.
+In this tutorial we will show two approaches for null hypothesis testing: spin permutations and Moran spectral randomization.

 .. note::
     When using either approach to compare gradients to non-gradient markers, we